Grants for training and research

 BSBI Training grants

-The window to apply for 2025 will open on 1st December 2024
+The window to apply for 2025 is now open

 Every year, BSBI offers grants of up to £250 (or € equivalent for applicants from the Republic of Ireland) for aspiring botanists who want to go on short training courses such as Identiplant or courses from external providers.
 You do not need to be a BSBI member to apply for one of our Training Grants, although members are favoured in the award process.
 Typical applicants would include recent graduates looking to start a career in botany or amateur botanists looking to take part in interest-led botanical recording.